munimshahriar1/Face-Detection-OpenCV/README.md

 Use 'q' or 'Q' to terminate the script.

 !!!
 Important:
-- Make sure you use .jpg image file type.
+- Make sure you use .jpg image file type in the the "./src/training_images" folder.
 - Make sure you use relevant name for the image file.